 - Do we feel weak and inadequate?
 In Christ God loves to choose the weak and foolish things because, when we are weak, he promises that his grace will be sufficient for us—so much so that we can learn to boast in our weaknesses because of how they showcase his strength (1 Corinthians 1:27–31; 2 Corinthians 12:9–10)!

 - Do we feel insignificant and unimportant?
-In Christ we were chosen by God (John 15:16), who purposefully assigned us a unique and needed function in his body (1 Corinthians 12:18).
+In Christ we were chosen by God (John 15:16).

 Christ is now our identity—that’s what it means for us to be Christians!
 But in Christ we do not lose our true, essential selves; we become our true, essential selves.
 In Christ we are born again and become a new person, which is why in the coming age he will give us a new name (Revelation 2:17).
 So much more could be said.